continentaldivide/hectic-harvest/README.md

 ## MVP Goals

-- Game starts with an instructions page describing the game objective and controls.
+- Game starts with an unskippable instructions page describing the game objective and controls.
 - Game is a 'race against the clock' -- game ends when the timer runs out.
 - User has a controllable avatar that can walk between rows of crops and interact to collect them.
 Interact uses hit detection; if avatar is touching/standing on a crop, that crop can be harvested with a button press.
 - Score increases for each crop harvested.